MicrosoftDocs/win32/desktop-src/Controls/lvn-beginlabeledit.md

 ---
 title: LVN\_BEGINLABELEDIT notification code
-description: Notifies a list-view control's parent window about the start of label editing for an item.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 'c13a9e95-22a9-476e-aeee-4928b8b096b0'
+description: Notifies a list-view controls parent window about the start of label editing for an item.
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: c13a9e95-22a9-476e-aeee-4928b8b096b0
+keywords:
-keywords: ["LVN_BEGINLABELEDIT notification code Windows Controls"]
+- LVN_BEGINLABELEDIT notification code Windows Controls
 topic_type:
 - apiref
 api_name: